cisco/cisco-network-node-utils/docs/README-develop-add-XR-support.md

 #### <a name="interface">Interface differences</a>

-The interfaces available for use on XR will be different than Nexus, so any existing tests that refer to interfaces by name will likely fail on XR.
+The interfaces available for use on IOS XR will be different than Nexus, so any existing tests that refer to interfaces by name will likely fail on IOS XR.
 Here is the error from the update-source test:

 ```bash
   1) Error: